Find a job, keep your job, or find a better job.

 To be eligible for Worker Retraining, you must meet one of the following conditions:

-- Exhausted your unemployment benefits within the last two years
+• Have exhausted their unemployment benefits within the last four years

-- Were formerly self-employed and are currently unemployed because of general economic conditions
+• Be formerly self-employed and currently unemployed due to general economic conditions

 You must enroll in an eligible program.
 You may enroll either full or part time.
 You can enroll in Worker Retraining whether or not you are already enrolled as a student at Cascadia.